TorqueMcFearson/Twenty-Eight-Final-Project/README.md

 ---
 ### Description
 Twenty-Eight is a 4-person trick-taking card game from India, similar to the american card game Spades, yet very different in key ways.
 I was inspired to try my hand at it's digital recreation when a friend was complaining there were no good versions of it on his mobile app store.
-That frustration made me realize it was a need I could fulfill through my final project.
-So, I began my journey into the world of game design like I always dream and have come out of it with the following game which I submitted as my final project here at CS50.
+His frustration made me realize it was a missing need that I could actually help fulfill.
+So, I began my journey into the world of game design like I'd always dream and have come out of it with the following game, which I submitted as my final project here at CS50.

 ### Platforms & Tools
-I created the program in the open-source engine, **Godot 4**, a program I've never used it before but heard that it had a scripting lanuage similar to **python** (a language I've become comfortable with thanks to CS50).
-This repo contains the source code for it's current stable version, which can be exported to **windows and web**.
-I've uploaded this current version to the indie game hosting platform **[itch.io](https://www.itch.io)** as a private project, which can be access with this **[LINK](https://torquemcfearson.itch.io/twenty-eight?secret=IxK4IViKLl2EkFyLXBng4XUVKbY)**.
-It's structure relies on assests, scripts, scenes, nodes, objects,
+I created the bulk of my project through the open-source game engine, **Godot 4**, a program I've never used before but read that it had a scripting lanuage similar to **python** (a language I've become comfortable with thanks to CS50).
+This repo contains the source code for it's current stable version, which can be exported and played on **windows and web**.
+I've uploaded the current version to the indie game hosting platform **[itch.io](https://www.itch.io)** as a private project, which can be played on browser with this **[LINK](https://torquemcfearson.itch.io/twenty-eight?secret=IxK4IViKLl2EkFyLXBng4XUVKbY)**.
+Here's a breakdown of the structures used in Godot 4:
+* Nodes - A thing.
+Defined by classes/node-types.
+Could be a sprite, an audio source, a button, text, slider.
+* Scenes - A collection of things.
+A package of **Nodes** organized into a single idea.
+Could be small a enemy and his health/weapon/sight or even an entire massive level.
+* Scripts - Coding things.
+These decide the functionality of objects.
+Scripts are done at node level, so they also double as classes.
+* Assets - Outside things.
+Things you bring in to enhance could be images, sounds, music, fonts, icons, designs, etc.

 ### Development
 One of the unique things about twenty-eight is nobody seems to agree on *exactly* what the rules are.
 Th